110 years of Pals Beach on the Costa Brava

 Baltasar Parera Coll

-At the Pals-La Costa Watersports School customers can practise a variety of watersports, such as kayaking, dinghy sailing, windsurfing or Hobie Cat sailing.
+At the Pals-La Costa Watersports School customers can practise a variety of watersports, such as kayaking, dinghy sailing, windsurfing, paddle surf or Hobie Cat sailing.
 The recently initiated can always hire some classes.
 We recommend that you make an advanced booking, both for equipment hire and course registration.

 T. +34 972 667 740 - F. +34 972 667 736 - firstname.lastname@example.org